haacked/haacked.com/_posts/2016/2016-02-29-regex-turkish-i.md

 ---
 layout: post
-title: "A Subtle Case Sensitivity Issue with Regular Expressions"
+title: "A Subtle Case Sensitivity Gotcha with Regular Expressions"
 date: 2016-02-29 -0800
 comments: true
 categories: [regex]
 ---

 > Some people, when confronted with a problem, think “I know, I'll use regular expressions.”
 Now they have two problems. - Jamie Zawinski

-Good thing I love solving problems!
+For other people, when confronted with writing a blog post about regular expressions, think "I know, I'll quote that Jamie Zawinski quote!"

-In fairness, this quote is often taken out of context.
+It's the go to quote about regular expressions, but it's probably no surprise that it's often taken out of context.
 Back in 2006, Jeffrey Friedl tracked down the original context of this statement [in a fine piece of "pointless" detective work](http://regex.info/blog/2006-09-15/247).
 The original point, as you might guess, is a warning against trying to shoehorn Regular Expressions to solve problems they're not appropriate for.

 As XKCD noted, regular expressions used in the right context can save the day!